mbcxqcw2/EEModel/README.md

 The model makes use of FRBcat ((Petroff et al., 2016; arXiv:1601.03547; http://frbcat.org/), CAMB (https://camb.info/) and Planck Collaboration (arXiv:1502.01589) data.

-A jupyter notebook containing the model and examples of its use are accessible via Binder:
+A jupyter notebook containing the model and examples of its use can be launched using Binder:

 [![Binder](https://mybinder.org/badge.svg)](https://mybinder.org/v2/gh/mbcxqcw2/EEModel/master)